Getting Started with On-Demand Assessments

 A. Engineer should be given Log Analytics Reader

-B. TAM optionally should be given Log Analytics Reader
+B. CSAM optionally should be given Log Analytics Reader

 If the portal doesn't let you invite the email ID you are trying to add, your Azure Active Directory Global Administrator might have blocked Invite Guest Users feature.
 Please refer to the below article on Invite Guest users to your Azure AD.

 To learn more about On-Demand Assessments, select the "Establish Connectivity to Azure Log Analytics" article in the Table of Contents.